bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 First of all, I'd like to thank our sponsor CoinKite, the creator of the OpenDime as well.
 That's right.
-Are we going to get sued if we only mention the Opendime, Sjoerds?
+Are we going to get sued if we only mention the Opendime, Sjors?
 No. Are we contractually obligated to mention the Gold Card or can we just riff off the Opendime this episode?

 Speaker 1: 00:00:41